Ashworth Act: 1840 and the Ashworth Act

 On February 5, 1840, the Texas Congress passed an act that contradicted the act of 1837, reiterating the prohibition on free people of color emigrating into the then Republic of Texas.
-There also was an addition to the 1836 provision that ordered all free slaves and people of color "who are now in this Republic" to leave by the 1st of January 1842, unless they have obtained express permission to stay from the legislature.
+There also was an addition to the 1836 provision that ordered all free slaves and people of color "who are now in this Republic" to leave by January 1, 1842, unless they have obtained express permission to stay from the legislature.
 The penalty for disobedience, moreover, was severe.
 The person, formerly free, would be subjected to fines and, if unable to pay, sold to the highest bidder as a slave for life.

 Many people of color began to rise up, and get the support they needed from their white neighbors through petitioning for their right to stay in Texas.
 This land to them is what they called home.
 Many people of color such as John and Charity Bird, Allen Dimery, Diana Leonard, James Richardson, Robert Thompson, Joseph Tate, and William Goyens (who all were free slaves, partly black, and/or were of color) were among the petitioners that fought for their right to stay in the Republic of Texas.

 Several petitions were created on the behalf of these free people.
 Most notably and recognized of all the petitions written were of the Ashworths.
 Their petitions alone were what seemed to weigh the heaviest on the passing of the new act on December 12, 1840.

 In the 1st petition of the Ashworths, forty seven citizens endorsed and knew the Ashworths for years and swore that they were "peaceable and respectable citizens" and all the petitioners agreed that the act of February 5 of 1840 would "operate oppressively upon the said Ashworths, and they therefore asked Congress to exempt them from its general scope.

 In the 2nd petition that was submitted on the behalf of William and his brother Abner Ashworth, seventy two citizens from Jefferson County noted how the two, despite being "free persons of color," they had "contributed generously to the advancement of the revolution." signers or the petition were adamant that the passing of the recent act was both unfair and unjust to "force them from their County, whose battles they have fought and whose independence they assisted in achieving."
 The second petition put more weight on the issue and made for a stronger case for the Ashworths.